 'Heroes of Wylie' - Sid Henderson

-The most recent addition to Wylie's public art collection is a 6-foot-3-inch bronze sculpture, "Heroes of Wylie," created by Tucson, Ariz. artist Sid Henderson.
+The 6-foot-3-inch bronze sculpture, "Heroes of Wylie," was created by Tucson, Ariz., artist Sid Henderson.
 The piece depicts a firefighter and police officer standing side by side and was dedicated Sept.
 11, 2015, at the Public Safety Building.

 Members of the Wylie police and fire departments gave input into the design and emotion of the sculpture, including their wish to have uniform elements depicted in accurate detail.
 Plaques engraved with "Fireman's Prayer" and "Police Officer's Prayer" are featured on its base, along with a plaque dedicating the piece to the men and women of WPD and WFR.